-The district of Mansfield lies centrally within northern Nottinghamshire in the heart of Sherwood Forest and covers an area of approximately 77 sq kilometres.
-The district has a population of approximately 104,400 (ONS 2012) and is substantially urban in character although it does contain important tracts of open countryside.
-There are two main urban areas, Mansfield (including Mansfield Woodhouse) where the majority of the population live, and Market Warsop to the north of the district, which together with several smaller villages makes up the Parish of Warsop.
+The district of Mansfield lies centrally within northern Nottinghamshire in the heart of Sherwood Forest and covers an area of approximately 77km2.
+The district has a population of approximately 107,435 (ONS 2016) and is substantially urban in character although it does contain important tracts of open countryside.
+There are two main urban areas: Mansfield (including Mansfield Woodhouse), where the majority of the population live; and Market Warsop to the north of the district, which together with several smaller villages makes up the Parish of Warsop.